are chosen by local parties, through national party

 wins the constituency seat.

 The People's Democratic Congress (PDC), led by Mark Adamson has announced three candidates.
 Its partner in the Coalition of United Parties (CUP), the Bajan Free Party (BFP), led by Alex Mitchell is presenting three candidates; and the Kingdom Government of Barbados (KGB), led by Steve Hunte, is presenting one candidate.
-The Barbados Integrity Movement (BIM) will be contesting an election for the first time and being led by Neil Holder with a total of eight candidates.
-There will also be 10 independent candidates.
+The Barbados Integrity Movement (BIM) is contesting an election for the first time and is being led by Neil Holder with a total of eight candidates.
+BIM joined CUP just prior to Polling Day.
+There will also be eight independent candidates.

-There are 37 women and 98 men contesting the 2018 election.
+A record 36 women and 98 men contested the 2018 election.
 For the first time, two political parties, the BLP and UPP are being led in an election by women.